A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 If the writers wanted that ending, they needed to spend the entire drama planting the idea that the public was growing tired of the monarchy.
 Show protests.
 Show declining public support.
 Show people questioning whether the royal family still served a purpose.
 Build toward it so that when Yi An finally makes that decision, it feels like the natural conclusion rather than a last-minute twist.

-It’s crazy that the ending asks us to accept one of the biggest decisions of his life without showing us how he reached it.
+It’s crazy that the ending asks us to accept one of the biggest decisions of Yi An’s life without showing us how he reached it.
 For a finale built around such a monumental choice, that missing journey made all the difference.

 Yi Rang’s Redemption?
 Random.